NVIDIA-Merlin/Transformers4Rec/main/_sources/examples/index.md.txt

 # Transformers4Rec Example Notebooks

-We have collection of example Jupyter notebooks using different datasets to demonstrate how to use Transformers4Rec with PyTorch and TensorFlow APIs.
+We have collection of example Jupyter notebooks using different datasets to demonstrate how to use Transformers4Rec with the PyTorch API.
 Each example notebook provides incremental information about Transformers4Rec features and modules.

 ## Inventory